Blue Mountain-Birch Cove Lakes Wilderness Area

-It’s not very often that my travel writing and my day job as a lawyer converge on one topic, but that is precisely the case with the controversy surrounding the Birch Cove Lakes.
+It’s not very often that my travel writing and my day job as a lawyer converge on one topic, but that is precisely the case with the controversy that surrounded the Birch Cove Lakes a few years ago.
 This post will be my attempt to explain the history of the matter, the importance of protecting the Blue Mountain-Birch Cove Lakes Wilderness Area and just as importantly, the credibility of the planning process in HRM.
 (For those who don’t know, HRM is the massive Halifax Regional Municipality that stretches from Hubbards on the South Shore to Ecum Secum on the Eastern Shore.
-It includes not only greater Halifax, Dartmouth and Bedford, but large swaths of rural communities that have little in common with the city proper.)
+It includes not only greater Halifax, Dartmouth and Bedford, but large swaths of rural communities that have little in common with the city proper.

-Or if you’ve got an hour to kill listen to this call-in show from July 3, 2016 which goes into more depth.
+Here is one example, a call-in show from July 3, 2016 on CBC which goes into more depth.

 The first thing you need to do to understand the importance of preserving the Birch Coves Lakes area is look at this map.
 You will see a large green area interspersed with lakes, literally just off the Bicentennial Highway.
 The largest lakes are closest to the road, Susie’s and Quarry, which are also referred to as the Birch Cove Lakes.